sarathkumarsivan/sshexec/README.md

 # sshexec

-Runs a command on a remote machine running SSH daemon
+Runs a command on a remote machine running SSH daemon.
+It runs a command on a remote machine using password authentication.